pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

 ===============

-Updates are events that happen in your Telegram account (incoming messages, new channel posts, new members join, ...) and can be handled by registering one or more callback functions in your app by using an `Handler <../pyrogram/Handlers.html>`_.
+Updates are events that happen in your Telegram account (incoming messages, new channel posts, new members join, ...) and can be handled by registering one or more callback functions in your app by using `Handlers <../pyrogram/Handlers.html>`_.

-To put it simply, whenever an update is received from Telegram it will be dispatched and your previously defined callback function(s) will be called back with the update itself as argument.
+To put it simply, whenever an update is received from Telegram it will be dispatched and your previously defined callback function(s) matching it will be called back with the update itself as argument.

 Registering an Handler
 ----------------------

-To explain how `Handlers <../pyrogram/Handlers.html>`_ work let's have a look at the most used one, the :obj:`MessageHandler <pyrogram.MessageHandler>`, which will be in charge for handling :obj:`Message <pyrogram.Message>` updates coming from all around your chats.
+To explain how handlers work let's have a look at the most used one, the :obj:`MessageHandler <pyrogram.MessageHandler>`, which will be in charge for handling :obj:`Message <pyrogram.Message>` updates coming from all around your chats.
 Every other handler shares the same setup logic; you should not have troubles settings them up once you learn from this section.